Correlations of multiplicative functions with their partial sums: Introduction

 The Liouville function $\lambda(n)$ is closely related to $\mu(n)$ but displays some key differences.
 It is defined for $n\in \mathbb{N}$ as

 The Liouville function also has a well-understood sum over the divisors of any $n>1$: $\sum_{m|n}\lambda(m)$ is equal to 1 for $n$ a perfect square and is equal to $0$ otherwise.
-The summatory Liouville function $L(n)$ is defined as the sum

-Similarly to $M(n)$, $L(n)$ increases in average magnitude and fluctuates irregularly as $n$ increases, again due to the seemingly pseudorandom behavior of $\lambda(n)$.
+The summatory Liouville function $L(n)$ is defined as the sum $L(n)=\sum_{m\leq n}\lambda(n).$ Similarly to $M(n)$, $L(n)$ increases in average magnitude and fluctuates irregularly as $n$ increases, again due to the pseudorandomness properties of $\lambda(n)$, which are also an important topic of contemporary research \cite{mrt} \cite{mr} \cite{tao} \cite{tt}.
 Very similarly to $M(n)$'s (\ref{mertens rh}), the unproven statement